Printmaking: Woodcut

 The artist either draws a design directly on a plank of wood, or transfers a drawing done on paper to a plank of wood.
 Traditionally, the artist then handed the work to a technician, who then uses sharp carving tools to carve away the parts of the block that will not receive ink.
-In the Western tradition, the surface of the block is then inked with the use of a brayer; however in the Japanese tradition, woodblocks were inked with a brush.
+In the Western tradition, the surface of the block is then inked with the use of a brayer; however, in the Japanese tradition, woodblocks were inked with a brush.
 Then a sheet of paper, perhaps slightly damp, is placed over the block.
 The block is then rubbed with a baren or spoon, or is run through a printing press.
 If the print is in color, separate blocks can be used for each color, or a technique called reduction printing can be used.

 Reduction printing is a name used to describe the process of using one block to print several layers of color on one print.
 Both woodcuts and linocuts can employ reduction printing.
 This usually involves cutting a small amount of the block away, and then printing the block many times over on different sheets before washing the block, cutting more away and printing the next color on top.
 This allows the previous color to show through.
 This process can be repeated many times over.
-The advantages of this process is that only one block is needed, and that different components of an intricate design will line up perfectly.
+The advantages of this process are that only one block is needed, and that different components of an intricate design will line up perfectly.
 The disadvantage is that once the artist moves on to the next layer, no more prints can be made.

 Another variation of woodcut printmaking is the cukil technique, made famous by the Taring Padi underground community in Java, Indonesia.
 Taring Padi Posters usually resemble intricately printed cartoon posters embedded with political messages.
-Images—usually resembling a visually complex scenario—are carved unto a wooden surface called cukilan, then smothered with printer's ink before pressing it unto media such as paper or canvas.
+Images—usually resembling a visually complex scenario—are carved onto a wooden surface called cukilan, then smothered with printer's ink before pressing it onto media such as paper or canvas.